hazzaclark/mdemu/README.md

 the following output should be an executable should ``mdemu``

-From there, drag and drop your ROM and enjoy!
+For Wayland support, drag and drop doesn't work in the conventional means So I have added command line support

+Simply refer to the exe ``./mdemu`` followed by a path to your ROM

+``./mdemu /your/rom/path/here/rom.bin``

 ## Documentation used: